 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-If you're here, it's probably because coffee is something you need on a fundamental level.
+Updated for 2021 If you're here, it's probably because coffee is something you need on a fundamental level.
 It's the fuel to get you through your morning routines, your commute to work, and through the rest of the day.
 Maybe you spend a lot of time and money at coffee shops for the fancy stuff, or maybe you get by with coffee from gas stations and the local donut shop.
 Either way, you want some coffee at home, and for that you're going to need a good coffee maker.

 Welcome to the ultimate guide to coffee makers, covering everything from the best coffee makers to choose from, features and accessories to look out for, and the best coffee to buy for the best results in the cup.
 If you're just getting into the world of coffee, or you want some quick info on what to buy, we at Whole Latte Love are happy to explain everything coffee and offer a host of excellent coffee makers for a range of brew methods and styles of coffee.

 Top Coffee Makers

 A coffee maker is a device used to brew coffee.
 That's the easy way of saying it.
 What that definition fails to include are all of the different types of coffee makers that exist, and the different coffee drinks they're designed to produce.

 If there's anything to know about coffee, it's that there's a wide variety of drinks to try, all with their own unique flavors and qualities to enjoy.
 It stands to reason that there are almost as many coffee makers out there to learn about.
 So, here's a quick list of all the different kinds of coffee makers you're likely to encounter in the world of coffee.